 What does retroactive jealousy mean?

-In retroactive jealousy at the beginning of a new relationship, one partner is jealous of their partners previous love affairs and relationships.
+In retroactive jealousy, at the beginning of a new relationship, one partner is jealous of their partner’s past relationships and previous love affairs.

 ‘Even as I meet a new person I am jealous of the people they have known before me.
+I start to have intrusive thoughts, it interferes with my mental health.
 I can’t help myself.
 When they start to speak about their friends or previous partners I can feel it start up.
 The sense of worry and then jealous feelings.
 I really struggle to keep them to myself.’’

-In my work and research I have come to understand it that; people who experience this kind of corrosive and destructive retroactive jealousy, are battling with fears and insecurities about themselves.
+In my work and research I have come to understand that; people who experience this kind of corrosive and destructive retroactive jealousy, are battling with fears and insecurities about themselves.
 Feelings that tend to relate to their own earlier experiences rather than being to do with a new relationship.
+It is essential that we work on overcoming retroactive jealousy.

 Retroactive jealousy and projecting insecurity